 Juanita Brooks (1898-1989) remains among the most notable and recognized of Utah historians, widely respected for her courage, integrity, and thoroughness in documenting and interpreting Mormon history and culture.
 Her many publications include The Mountain Meadows Massacre; the monumental A Mormon Chronicle: The Diaries of John D. Lee, 1848-1876; and her autobiography Quicksand and Cactus.

 Praise and Reviews:

-"One of the most magnificent windows upon Mormon history ever opened, an enduring contribution to American history." --Dale Morgan, historian and author of The Great Salt Lake
+"One of the most magnificent windows upon Mormon history ever opened, an enduring contribution to American history." --Dale L. Morgan, historian and author of The Great Salt Lake